metal-stack/gardener/docs/proposals/32-version-classification-lifecycles.md

 - If no lifecycle is given, it defaults to a lifecycle definition with one `supported` stage.
 - If all start times are in the future, the resulting classification is `unavailable`.

 There is already a controller in place for reconciling the `CloudProfile` (by now it's primarily handling finalizers only), which is going to be extended by reconciling the version classification statuses.
-If there are remaining phases inside `lifecycle` the next reconcile needs to be scheduled at its `startTime`.
+If there are remaining stages inside `lifecycle` the next reconcile needs to be scheduled at its `startTime`.

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1